marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Traffic Misdemeanors in Maryland?

-In Maryland, traffic violations deemed misdemeanors are less severe than traffic felony but more severe than traffic infractions.
+In Maryland, traffic violations deemed misdemeanors are less severe than traffic felonies but more severe than traffic infractions.
 The Maryland Vehicle Code and Criminal Code define the nature of traffic misdemeanor offenses and applicable penalties.
 The punishment for traffic misdemeanors is on a crime-by-crime basis and at the judge’s evaluation.
 For example, MD Criminal Law Code § 3–211 mandates that DUI offenders who commit life-threatening injury by motor vehicle be sentenced to jail time of up to three years or a fine up to $5,000.
 Other misdemeanors carry varying or longer jail time.

 Examples of Traffic Misdemeanors in Maryland include: